 What do retainers do?

-Retainers are designed to hold your teeth in their final position.
+Braces retainers, or dental retainers, are designed to hold your teeth in their final position.
 Whether you undergo orthodontic treatment or not, your teeth will shift over time.
 It’s only natural!

 Wearing a retainer after braces or clear aligner therapy ensures that your teeth don’t “relapse” back to their previous, pre-treatment position.